shivannis/xandr-docs-public/xandr-docs/articles/bidders/deal-sync-with-dv360---faq.md

 ### Can I change a buyer for a deal once it has been uploaded to DV360 systems?

 Publisher cannot remove buyers from a deal once it has been uploaded to DV360 systems.
-However, if your account is enabled for multi buyer deals, you can add buyer seat IDs to an existing deal.
+However, if your account is enabled for multi buyer deals, you can add buyer `seat ID`s to an existing deal.

 ### Can I create a deal for multiple media types?